The Etsy strike was a long time coming

 Since 2006, Cassidy has used the e-commerce giant to sell her custom-order Gothic, Victorian, and Steampunk wedding dresses and costumes.
 As someone who makes all of her own products and has to keep up with the demands of a shop, Etsy allowed her to easily connect with customers.

 But a long list of policy changes at Etsy have hurt business, according to Cassidy.
 Worst of all, as Etsy has reported earnings increases over the years, the company has also upped the fee it’s charging sellers.
 As a result, she’s lost over two-thirds of her income.
 “The platform has just gradually degraded over time,” she says.
 “They’ve made all these changes that have favored items that sell more quickly, items that sell more cheaply, or are not made to order.”
-(Etsy did not respond to a request for comment.)

 Things hit a breaking point when, in a February 2022 earnings call, Etsy announced a 30% increase in sellers’ fees (from 5% to 6.5%), which was put into effect Monday.
 And now Cassidy—together with tens of thousands of other Etsy sellers—is taking a stand.

-Note: Update: This article has been updated to clarify the offsite ad fee structure, and to include a statement from Etsy.